ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: #create_topic_ui}
 {: ui}

-For guidance about the settings that you can modify when creating topics, see [topic configuration](/docs/EventStreams?topic=EventStreams-kafka_java_api).
+For guidance about the settings that you can modify when creating topics, see [topic configuration](/docs/EventStreams?topic=EventStreams-kafka_java_api){: external}.

 1. From your newly provisioned instance, navigate to **Topics** using the menu on the left.
 2. Click the **Create topic** button and an enter a topic name.
 Click **Next**.
 Topic names are restricted to a maximum of 100 characters.